-2. Compulsory unionism will give Union leaders monopoly power over employment in this basic industry.
+- Freedom of choice to join or not join any organization is a basic American right. - Compulsory unionism will give Union leaders monopoly power over employment in this basic industry.

-The old "yellow-dog" contract, now prohibited by law, forced the employee to agree he would not join a union.
-The Unions claim, rightly, that this contract violated a man's right to work.
-Now the Union is attempting to force a man to join a Union when he gets his job.
+The old "yellow dog" contract, now prohibited by law, forced the employee to agree he would not join a union.
+The union claims, rightly that this contract violated a man's right to work.
+Now the union is attempting to force a man to join a Union when he gets his job.
 Is there any difference in principle in these two cases?